zentrope/tools/cmd/sslq/readme.md

       cert <host> - print the host's PEM encoded cert json <host> - print the host cert's metadata as JSON

 Hopefully this is reasonably self explanatory.
+If you do something the utility doesn't understand, you're likely to see the usage information, too.

 ## Install Binary